OxfordDemSci/Mapineq/src/data-wrangling/Migration/README.md

 # Migration Dataset Processing

-This document provides an overview of ** International Migration ** dataset processed.
+This document provides an overview of **International Migration** dataset processed.
 It includes details about the data sources, processing methods, and metrics used.
+The international migration part includes two dataset:
+- Meta International Migration Flows
+- World Net Migration

 ---